Watts Bar Nuclear Plant: Unit 2

 Unit 2 construction started in 1972.

-Unit 2 was 60% complete when construction on both units was stopped in 1985 due in part to a projected decrease in power demand., In 2007, the Tennessee Valley Authority (TVA) Board approved completion of Unit 2 on August 1, and construction resumed on October 15.
-The project was expected to cost $2.5 billion, and employ around 2,300 contractor workers.
+Unit 2 was 60% complete when construction on both units was stopped in 1985 due in part to a projected decrease in power demand.
+In 2007, the Tennessee Valley Authority (TVA) Board approved completion of Unit 2 on August 1, and construction resumed on October 15.
+The project was expected to cost $2.5 billion and employ around 2,300 contractor workers.
 Once finished, it was expected to employ 250 people in permanent jobs.
 The final cost of the plant is estimated at $6.1 billion.

 A year after the 2011 Tōhoku earthquake and tsunami and subsequent Fukushima Daiichi nuclear disaster, the Nuclear Regulatory Commission (NRC) issued 9 orders to improve safety at domestic plants.
-Two applied to Watts Bar Unit 2 and required design modifications: "Mitigation Strategies Order" and "Spent Fuel Pool Instrumentation Order".
+Two changes applied to Watts Bar Unit 2 and required design modifications: "Mitigation Strategies Order" and "Spent Fuel Pool Instrumentation Order".
 In February 2012, TVA said the design modifications to Watts Bar 2 were partially responsible for the project running over budget and behind schedule.
 The second unit costs a total of $4.7 billion bringing the total costs of the two unit plant to more than $12 billion.
+It will likely be the last Generation II reactor to be completed in the US.

-TVA declared construction substantially complete in August 2015 and requested that NRC staff proceed with the final licensing review; on October 22, the NRC approved a forty-year operating license for Unit 2, marking the formal end of construction and allowing for the installation of nuclear fuel and subsequent testing.
+TVA declared construction substantially complete in August 2015 and requested that NRC staff proceed with the final licensing review; on October 22, the NRC approved a 40-year operating license for Unit 2, marking the formal end of construction and allowing for the installation of nuclear fuel and subsequent testing.
 On December 15, 2015, TVA announced that the reactor was fully loaded with fuel and ready for criticality and power ascension tests.
-In March 2016, the Nuclear Regulatory Commission described the project as a "chilled work environment," where employees are reluctant to raise safety concerns for fear of retribution.
+In March 2016, the NRC described the project as a "chilled work environment," where employees are reluctant to raise safety concerns for fear of retribution.